Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 ###############################################################
 ```

 Now you're ready to try out the script!
-When you run it the first time, you will get a dialogbox like this and **a webpage should have been opened in your broswer**:
+When you run it the first time, you will get a dialog box like this and **a webpage should have been opened in your broswer**:

 <img src="https://i.ibb.co/zxXZJHc/Screen-Shot-2020-02-17-at-1-34-24.png" alt="Screen-Shot-2020-02-17-at-1-34-24" border="0">